 - Six stations are not enough for our Trauma Unit.
 Operation Protective Edge demonstrated very decisively that we are in urgent need of at least two additional trauma stations.

 - The ambulatory emergency area is too small.
-We need to add treatment stations and seating to this area for the benefit of our patients.
+We need to add treatment stations in this area for the benefit of our patients.

-- The triage area, where patients, especially battle and disaster victims, are first diagnosed and treatment allocated according to a system of priorities designed to maximize the number of survivors, is too small for our actual needs and must be expanded.
+- The triage area is where patients, especially battle and disaster victims, are first diagnosed and treatment is allocated according to a system of priorities designed to maximize the number of survivors.
+This area is too small for our actual needs and must be expanded